-The Government of Rwanda responded to the COVID-19 crisis with an early lockdown policy, closing schools and all non-essential businesses and limiting movement.
+The Government of Rwanda responded to the Covid-19 crisis with an early lockdown policy, closing schools and all non-essential businesses and limiting movement.
 There is evidence that this has been extremely effective in containing the spread of the Covid virus but the socio-economic impacts are proving to be severe and far-reaching, especially in the poorer communities.
-In Nyamasheke and Rusizi districts, where Rwanda Action works, 63 per cent of the population already live in extreme poverty ($2 or less a day).
+In Nyamasheke and Rusizi districts, where Rwanda Action works, more than 60 per cent of the population already live in extreme poverty ($2 or less a day).

 We are exploring a new solution to poverty reduction by piloting a more targeted approach to delivering our farm training and enterprise programmes.
 This will enable us to measure their impact more precisely and hence offer a better package for replication.

 Key Performance Indicators

 Rwanda is divided into districts, sectors, cells and villages.
 A cell typically contains six or seven villages and a council which is elected locally for a five-year period.

 Working with the districts, Rwanda Action will identify the very poorest cells.
 It will then establish a baseline by visiting all the families living below the poverty line as defined as less than $2 per day, carefully assessing their living conditions and needs

 Together with the community and local officials we will devise a plan for helping the poorest people to improve their lives.
 This will include a selection of our established initiatives:

 Each community will have a six-month assessment and planning period followed by 18 months of implementation.